Learn Agile Fundamentals, Get Certified

 One of the largest and fastest-growing Agile methodologies, Scrum is a simple project management framework that has a small set of interrelated practices and principles, is not overly prescriptive, and is able to produce productivity gains for software development teams almost immediately.

-Delivered by Rally’s world-renowned Certified Scrum Trainers (CSTs), this course shares industry-tested practices for evolving Product Backlogs, planning your Releases and Sprints, tracking and reporting progress, and developing continuous improvement cycles.
-Participants will learn how to effectively plan and run daily Scrum Meetings, Sprint Planning Meetings, Sprint Reviews, Retrospectives, and more.
+Delivered by Rally’s world-renowned Certified Scrum Trainers, this course shares time-tested techniques for managing product backlogs, planning releases and iterations (sprints), and tracking and reporting progress.
+Participants will learn how to effectively plan and run daily Scrum meetings, sprint planning meetings, sprint reviews, retrospectives, and more.

-Participants of this course will be eligible to apply for 14 PDU's toward their continuing education requirements with the PMI (Program Management Institute).
+Participants of this course will be eligible to apply for 14 PDUs toward their continuing education requirements with Project Management Institute (PMI).

 After this course, attendees will be able to: